Mind Ripper

 Mind Ripper (also known as The Hills Have Eyes III, The Outpost or Wes Craven Presents Mind Ripper) is a 1995 American horror film released on HBO.
 It stars Lance Henriksen and Giovanni Ribisi.

 Although it is marketed in some areas as a sequel to the original The Hills Have Eyes and The Hills Have Eyes Part II, no actors, characters, or scenarios link it to those films.
-Its only connection is producer Wes Craven, who wrote and directed the other two films, and his son Jonathan Craven, who is credited as a writer.
+Its only connection, aside from the desert location, is producer Wes Craven, who wrote and directed the other two films, and his son Jonathan Craven, who is credited as a writer.

 Plot

 Set in a remote desert location, government scientists Alex, Joanne, Frank, Larry and Rob perform reanimation experiments in an underground nuclear facility.
 The goal is to create a superhuman.
 Their subject, "Thor", is a specimen from a suicide found in the desert.
 In the attempts to bring Thor back, an uncontrollable creature is unleashed.
-The next morning, Alex calls Stockton, one of the overseers of the project, at his home and after an argument, Stockton eventually decides to visit the facility by plane.
+The next morning, Alex calls Stockton, one of the prior overseers of the project, at his home, After an argument, Stockton eventually decides to visit the facility by plane.
 His son Scott, his daughter Wendy, and Wendy's boyfriend Mark join him.

-After Thor is reanimated, he kills Frank and Larry in the test room, leaving Alex, Joanne and Rob to attempt to escape, but Alex erases his handprint for the exit, intending to keep Thor alive, before he is pulled into the vents.
-Joanne and Rob attempt to find another exit based from old blueprints of the facility, but Rob is killed trying to rewire the power, leaving Joanne by herself.
-Meanwhile, Stockton arrives at the facility, with the others in tow, and enters the facility.
-While this is going on, Thor is revealed to be undergoing a form of genetic mutation and needs the sterols from the brainstem to stay alive, to which he sprouts a pincer from his mouth and uses it to take the bound Alex's sterol, killing him.
+After Thor is reanimated, he kills Frank and Larry in the test room, leaving Alex, Joanne and Rob to attempt to escape.
+Alex erases his handprint for the exit, intending to keep Thor alive, before he is pulled into the vents.
+Joanne and Rob examine old blueprints of the facility in an attempt to find another exit, but Rob is killed while trying to rewire the power, leaving Joanne by herself.
+Meanwhile, Stockton arrives with the others in tow, and enters the facility.
+While this is going on, Thor is revealed to be undergoing a form of genetic mutation and needs the sterols from the brainstem to stay alive, for which he sprouts a pincer from his mouth and uses it to take the bound Alex's sterol, killing him.